-Department of Water Affairs in collaboration with other stakeholders will conduct capacity building workshops for the participating Educators and selected adjudicators and provincial mentors using the guidelines.
-The provincial mentors are specifically workshopped to assist the educators in their preparation of the learners.
+Department of Water and Sanitation in collaboration with other stakeholders will conduct capacity building workshops for the participating Educators, selected adjudicators and provincial mentors using the guidelines.
+The provincial mentors are specifically workshopped to assist the educators in their preparation of the learners, and in how to conduct a water action project.

 The workshops should ensure that the adjudicators and the mentors have a common understanding in assessing the work of the learners.
-The provincial capacity building workshops are done by the Regional Coordinators with the support of national office.
+The provincial capacity building workshops are done by the Provincial Coordinators with the support of national office.
 The national capacity building workshops are done by the national office.